arturograu/country_flags/README.md

 A Flutter package to show an SVG image of the flag of a country.

 The flag can be created from a country code or a language code.

-This package includes the SVG flags from the project [flag-icons](https://github.com/lipis/flag-icons) and fixes the rendering problems of the flags from this list:
-- ar
-- aw
-- ky
-- gd
-- ht
-- je
-- kr
-- pe
-- rs
-- lk
-- tc
-- fk

 You can find all the supported countries listed [here](https://www.iban.com/country-codes).